-In 2014/15, Council made a change to how it determines the rates liability of properties within the District.
+In 2014/15, Council made a change to how it determines the rates liability of properties within the district.
 In making the change, we placed emphasis on developing a simple more easily understood rating system.
 We have taken the view that rates are more akin to a tax than a payment for services received.
+That is, an activity should be funded from the general rate, unless Council determines that a targeted rate is justified to more appropriately allocate the rates to a community, a sector or a connected property.